 If you do this – and especially if you treat yourself to a trip to a country location, where city lights don’t interfere – you’ll find this constellation.
 Just remember, Cancer’s brightest star is magnitude 3.5, meaning that none of Cancer’s stars can be seen from light-polluted cities or suburbs.

-Starting around mid-April 2017, the moon will have dropped out of the early evening sky, and you’ll be able to identify Cancer.
+At the end of the first week of June, the moon will have dropped out of the early evening sky, and you’ll be able to identify Cancer.
 Cancer faithfully glimmers between Regulus and the two bright Gemini stars, Castor and Pollux.

 And, if you do see Cancer on a moonless night, you’ll have a wonderful surprise in store, especially if you’re looking in a dark sky away from city lights.

 In a dark sky, if your eyesight is good, you can make out a patch of haze in the midst of Cancer’s stars.